JPMorgan to settle U.S. charges over asset unit's disclosures

 Such actions, the lawsuit alleges, ran counter to the bank’s fiduciary duties.

 A U.S. District Court judge dismissed the case in June 2013, and it is now being appealed in the U.S. Court of Appeals for the Seventh Circuit.
-(Additional reporting by Suzanne Barlyn in New York.
-Editing by Soyoung Kim and Meredith Mazzilli)
+(Additional reporting by Suzanne Barlyn in New York)